Drahflow/Elymas/README.md

 Documentation
 -------------

-Please see doc/tutorial.md for an introduction and further documentation.
+Please see [the tutorial](doc/tutorial.md) for an introduction and further documentation.